 Who else loves that moment when you bite into a freshly baked bagel that’s still warm?
-Feeling your teeth sink through the crunchy crust and then the soft and chewy inside?
+I love that feeling when your teeth sink through the crunchy crust and then hit the soft and chewy inside.

 Hold on, I hear you say.
 Bagels – all that wheat.
 They’re a carb fest.
 They’ll spike your insulin like crazy.
 And after this massive glucose surge your energy levels drop and you feel hungry again within a couple of hours.

 Not if you make Keto bagels with Fathead dough!!

 Fathead dough first appeared on a low carb blog called Cookys Creations as a pizza crust recipe.
 It called for a mix of cheddar and mozzarella, almond meal, and an egg.
 This low carb dough was then re-named after the guys from the Fathead movie posted about it on their blog.

 I think Fathead dough is an absolute godsent for anyone on the keto diet.
 Mozzarella produces beautiful keto breads and even pastries!
 Especially when fresh out of the oven, Fathead recipes are fluffy, soft and light.
 Plus, they have a delightfully crunchy crust.

 Admittedly, they don’t taste EXACTLY like their wheat counterparts.
 But they are excellent substitutes.
 I have grated mozzarella on repeat order from the supermarket!

 Here are some delicious recipes I have made with fathead dough: